Can I be referred by my GP?

 The NHS eligibility criteria depends on the seriousness of the condition but it changes frequently.
 As a rule if you have a medical condition you can expect to receive at least an assessment by an NHS podiatrist.
 However there is no guarantee you will receive any treatment (depending on the condition), it can take a very long time to get the first appointment and no consideration is given to how convenient the given appointment time is for you.
 If you would like to start treatment as soon as possible you could still apply for an NHS appointment and while waiting come to see the podiatrist privately when it suits you.

-The NHS Podiatry Service in Somerset do not offer verruca treatments.
+The NHS Podiatry Service in Berkshire do not offer verruca treatments.

 I have diabetes and have been told I should only see a NHS podiatrist